England squad: Jadon Sancho left out but Gareth Southgate recalls Marcus Rashford for World Cup qualifiers

 England host Albania at Wembley next Friday before rounding off World Cup qualification with a trip to San Marino - the lowest-ranked side in world football - on November 15.

-England remain unbeaten on the road to Qatar but drawing two of their last three Group I matches means they only have a three-point cushion at the top of their group with two games to go.
+England remain unbeaten on the road to Qatar but drawing two of their past three matches means they only have a three-point cushion at the top of Group I with two games to go.

+Speaking to reporters on Thursday, England manager Southgate said: "It's always difficult (to pick a squad) because we've got so much competition for places and we had quite a few players missing last time, which means you bring others in.
+Then you've got more decisions to make.

+"Also, some young players who are playing well who haven't quite made the squad.

 England's 25-man squad